danwing/cidfi/draft-wing-cidfi.md

 or such as switching from Wi-Fi to 5G), the QUIC server will consider this a connection migration and will issue a PATH_CHALLENGE.

-Upon receipt of PATH_CHALLENGE the CIDFI-aware client SHOULD re-discover its CIDFI network elements {{discovery}}.
+If the CIDFI-aware client is otherwise unaware of a topology change and receives a PATH_CHALLENGE then the CIDFI-aware client SHOULD re-discover its CIDFI network elements {{discovery}}.
 If that set of network elements differs from the previous set, the client SHOULD continue with normal CIDFI processing.